ShawnMurdzek-NOAA/nature_run_wflow/README.md

 ### Input Data:

-The nature run relies on various datasets for initial conditions, boundary conditions, and various static fields.
+The nature run relies on various datasets for initial conditions (ICs), lateral boundary conditions (LBCs), and various static fields.
 Paths for these datasets are set in `wflow/nature_wflow.xml`.
 Datasets include:

 - Rapid Refresh (RAP) GRIB2 output (for ICs and LBCs) in `RAPDIR`.
 RAP GRIB2 output should be further organized into subdirectories in RAPDIR based on the day the RAP was initialized.
 These subdirectories need to follow the naming convention `YYYYmmdd`.
 Data can be found on Amazon AWS [here](https://noaa-rap-pds.s3.amazonaws.com/index.html).
 - High-Resolution Rapid Refresh (HRRR) GRIB2 output (for ICs) in `HRRRDIR`.
 Data can be found on Amazon AWS [here](https://noaa-hrrr-bdp-pds.s3.amazonaws.com/index.html).